Ready to earn while you learn?

 Apprenticeship Week 2019

-This annual week-long celebration of apprenticeships will bring the whole apprenticeship community together to celebrate the impact of apprenticeships on individuals, employers and the economy.
-View our event for more information.
+This annual week-long celebration of apprenticeships brought the whole apprenticeship community together to celebrate the impact of apprenticeships on individuals, employers and the economy.

 After completing an apprenticeship programme, it’s common that most people carry on working in that chosen field.
 However you could still go to University or study other qualifications.